epabst/kotlin-showcase/README.md

 # How to Build webclient

+First run ./gradlew build in this top-level directory.
+This will copy the common module's source code into the webclient/build/gen/kotlin directory.

-Compile the webclient_main module in IntelliJ (e.g. right-click on the webclient module and click "Compile").
+Then compile the webclient_main module in IntelliJ (e.g. right-click on the webclient module and click "Compile").
 It will generate some files in webclient/build/classes/main.

 # How to Run webclient from IntelliJ